petervanderdoes/AVH-Extended-Categories/readme.txt

 None

 == Changelog ==
+= Version 3.9.0-dev.1 =
+* Preparation for new development cycle.

 = Version 3.8.0 =
 * Add support for WordPress 3.6
 * Dropped support for PHP4, from this version on it PHP 5 or higher.